Pangrattato with Herbs and Lemon Zest

 Meal Prep

 Leave it to cool and store in a jar or airtight container for up to 6 months.
 You now have a brilliant crispy, fragrant Pangrattato with Thyme, Basil and Lemon for any of your pasta dishes.
-Or salads.
-Or casseroles.
-Or soup.
-Or Stew.
+Or salads, casseroles, soup, stew.
 Well…you get the picture.

 Now I’d love to hear from you in the comments!